CLSherrod/clsherrod.github.io/_posts/2024-03-01-book-publishing.md

     gradient: ‘linear-gradient(135deg, rgba(34, 139, 87 , .4), rgba(139, 34, 139, .4))’
     src: /assets/images/articles/books-cover.webp
 ---
-My Advice To Unexpected Encounters in the World of Books
+My Advice For Authors
 <!--more-->

-In the vast realm of literature, where many tens of thousands of books emerge every year, you are on of them that wants to have your book published.
+In the vast realm of literature, where many tens of thousands of books emerge every year, you are one of them that wants to have your book published.
 Whether you’ve penned a book, are currently navigating the writing process, or aspire to, the following insights offer a strategic compass:

 ## Strategic Compass In The Book World